Common patas monkey: Description

 The male common patas monkey grows to 60 cm to 87 cm in length, excluding the tail, which measures 75 cm.
 Adult males are considerably larger than adult females, which average 49 cm in length.

 Adult males average 12.4 kg and adult females 6.5 kg, showing a high degree of sexual dimorphism.

+Males have the longest canine teeth of all the African long-tailed monkeys and the size of their canines plays a role in establishing a pecking order among males.
 Reaching speeds of 55 km/h, it is the fastest runner among the primates.
 The life span in the wild can be up to about 20 years.

 Distribution and habitat

-It is found in many parts of central, western, and eastern Africa.
-It also has been introduced to Puerto Rico.
-The species avoids dense woodlands and lives in more open tropical savanna.
+Patas monkeys live in dry, open woodland.
+They are found in many parts of central, western, and eastern Africa.
+They have also been introduced to Puerto Rico, where they are an invasive species.

 Behavior

 The common patas monkey lives in multi-female groups of up to 60 individuals (although much larger aggregations have been reported).
 The group contains just one adult male for most of the year.
-During the breeding season, there are multi-male influxes into the group.
-Once juvenile males reach sexual maturity (around the age of four years) they leave the group, usually joining all-male groups.
+During the breeding season, outside males come into the group to mate with the females.

+Among primates, patas monkeys have the longest daily travel distances and the largest home ranges for their body size.
 The adult females in the group initiate movement of the group with the male following their lead.

 The common patas monkey feeds on insects, gum, seeds, and tubers, a diet more characteristic of much smaller primates.

+Mating

+Mating in common patas monkeys is seasonal and occurs for roughly one month each year.
+A female solicits mating by running past a male with her tail curled up and crouching in front of him.
+On some occasions, she'll also drool and puff out her cheeks.